1. Are there opportunities to snorkel or dive?

 12. What about my passport?

-You need a passport that is valid for at least 6 months from the date of your departure.
+You need a passport that is valid for at least 6 months from your date of departure.
 You are responsible for having a valid passport and visa when you travel.

 16. What is the best time to travel?

-18. What is the situation with electricity in SA?
+17. What is the electricity situation in Malaysia?

-Please click here to check what voltage and plugs are in use in South Africa.
-You could also consider taking a universal electric adaptor.
+Please click here to check what voltage and plugs are in use in Malaysia.
+You could consider taking a universal electric adaptor.

 19. What is the time difference?

-Please check the world clock in order to find out the exact time difference.
+Please check the world clock in order to find out the exact time difference between Malaysia and your home country.

 20. What kind of clothing and other stuff is practical to take?